-- We know that education is important through all stages of childhood and adolescence, and every child looked after has a Personal Education Plan which reflects this. - Across the county as a whole, the proportion of children looked after securing 5 GCSEs at A-C (including English and Maths) requires improvement as does the proportion making expected progress in reading, writing and maths by the end of primary school. - With that in mind, in the first year of this strategy we will concentrate on supporting young people to achieve the best progress they can and the best results they can at GCSE level. - This strategy also includes care leavers, and in Year 1, we will also focus on supporting young people to remain in education or training, or move into employment after they have left school. - We are ambitious for all of our children looked after and we want to support them to meet their potential in whatever area their talents lie. - For some young people, we hope that this will result in the opportunity to attend university and we want to promote that possibility and support them through that process.
+- We know that education is important through all stages of childhood and adolescence, and every child looked after has a Personal Education Plan which reflects this. - We need to improve the quality of Personal Education Plans (PEPs) which is a clear focus. - Across the county as a whole, the proportion of children looked after securing 5 GCSEs at A-C (including English and Maths) requires improvement as does the proportion making expected progress in reading, writing and maths by the end of primary school. - With that in mind, in the first year of this strategy we will concentrate on supporting young people to achieve the best progress they can and the best results they can at GCSE level. - This strategy also includes care leavers, and in Year 1, we will also focus on supporting young people to remain in education or training, or move into employment after they have left school. - We are ambitious for all of our children looked after and we want to support them to meet their potential in whatever area their talents lie. - For some young people, we hope that this will result in the opportunity to attend university and we want to promote that possibility and support them through that process.

-5. Children Looked After and Care Leavers are listened to an supported to participate in society
+5. Children Looked After and Care Leavers are listened to and supported to participate in society

-5. Children Looked After and Care Leavers are listened to an supported to participate in society
+5. Children Looked After and Care Leavers are listened to and supported to participate in society